 Myofascial pain can often be attributed to tiny, yet highly sensitive areas called Trigger Points.

 In a nutshell, a trigger point is the painful part of a knot in a muscle.
 It is a palpable, taut band of skeletal muscle fibers.
-When pressure is applied to the taught band, one feels an exquisite, localized pain or sensitivity, as well as a radiating referred pain.
+When pressure is applied to the taut band, one feels an exquisite, localized pain or sensitivity, as well as a radiating referred pain.
 After about seven to ten seconds of pressure on the point the exquisite pain subsides and the patient may feel a dull, deep pain followed by relief.

 What’s happening in the muscle to cause this type of condition?

 Our muscles are surrounded by and connected to many types of nerve receptors that allow us to move, feel, and calculate relationship distance.
 Nociceptors are the receptors that communicate pain.
 A sensitive locus, or a trigger point, may contain one or more sensitized nociceptive nerve endings.
 Trigger points are usually distributed with highest concentration near the endplate region of a muscle fiber, where the motor neuron is located.Trigger Points usually develop through overuse or postural dysfunction (think of postural dysfunction as micro areas of overuse).
 Muscle fibers that aren’t able to fully relax and fully contract are deprived of a consistent nutrient stream.
 It is sort of analogous to an electronic feedback loop you would experience at a loud concert.
 The resulting symptoms are chronic pain, limited range of motion and weakness.

 How are trigger points treated?